lynyrds/ansible_couchbase_modules/README.md

 ### Notes
 * The list of all nodes is needed to reliably detect the cluster's orchestrator.
 * Tasks to init, rebalance and bucket create should be set to run once (`run_once: True`)
-* Check mode is supported, but not for enabling LDAP as there is no way to verify if it is enabled or not
+* Check mode is supported, but not for enabling LDAP as there is no way to verify if it is enabled or not, same goes for setting autofailover and audit
 * RBAC user create is checked for everything but password.
 That means, create_user: True is going to be executed every time.
 * For more details on RBAC please refer to the official Couchbase documentation: https://developer.couchbase.com/documentation/server/5.0/security/security-authorization.html